rogithsaravanank/Prepping/Prepping/notes/Questions_Companies.md

 8. Array Sorting:
  Implement sorting algorithms like bubble sort, merge sort, or quicksort.
+- Arrays.sort().
+It uses a highly optimized dual-pivot quicksort algorithm and is usually the most efficient choice.

 9. Binary Search:
  Implement a binary search algorithm to find an element in a sorted array.